 A Merry Colonoscopy…to All!

-Adapted from my upcoming book: Your Money AND Your Life, available Spring 2017.
+This post is adapted from my upcoming book: Your Money AND Your Life, available Spring 2018:

-Earlier this month, contestant Cindy Stowell racked up an impressive six wins in a row on the game show Jeopardy!.
-Even more impressive than her winning streak is the fact that, thanks to technology she did it all in front of a national audience – after she had passed away from colon cancer at age 41.
+In December of 2016, contestant Cindy Stowell racked up an impressive six wins in a row on the game show Jeopardy!.
+Even more impressive than her winning streak though, was the fact that, thanks to technology she did it all in front of a national audience – after she had passed away from colon cancer at age 41.

-Ms. Stowell’s appearances were taped back in August when she was suffering from pain, nausea, and the effects of cancer treatment, but the episodes didn’t air until a week after her death in early December.
-It’s a tragic irony that would have made even Shakespeare misty-eyed, at her final curtain.
+Ms. Stowell’s appearances were taped a few months prior in August, when she was suffering from pain, nausea, and the effects of cancer treatment, but the episodes didn’t air until a week after her death.
+It’s a tragic irony that would have made even Shakespeare misty-eyed at her final curtain.

 Even more tragically ironic however is the fact that, thanks also to technology, Ms. Stowell’s untimely death might have been prevented.
 See, we have screening tools that give us the ability to find – and beat – colon cancer, yet these procedures (such as the fecal immunochemical test, CT colonography, and colonoscopy) are almost never performed on those under the age of 50.